 1. Sender — Best Overall Mailchimp Alternative (6x Cheaper)

-Pricing: Starts at $7/month for 1,000 subscribers + 12,000 monthly emails;
+Sender pricing: Starts at $7/month for 1,000 subscribers + 12,000 monthly emails;

-Free plan: Available for up to 2,500 subscribers + 15,000 monthly emails.
+Free plan: Up to 2,500 subscribers + 15,000 monthly emails.

 Why Choose Sender Over Mailchimp?

-- 99.3% deliverability rate (vs Mailchimp’s 89.5%);
+- 99.3% deliverability rate (compared to Mailchimp’s 92.6%);

 - 5x more generous free plan (2,500 vs 500 contacts);

-- Instant customer support (vs Mailchimp’s 15+ minute wait times);
+- Instant customer support (vs Mailchimp’s 15+ minute wait times).

 2. Omnisend — Great Ecommerce Alternative with Lower Costs